We’ve been having an unseasonably warm winter down South this year. But that changed drastically this week.

 But this was a super simple pattern activity for first grade, especially if your child is new to learning patterns or if he or she needs a little refresher on simple patterns before moving on to more complex sequences.

-To get your set of our Arctic Animal Flashcards for this activity, click the image or link below to visit our Store!
+To get your set of our Arctic Animal Flashcards for this activity, click the image or link below!

 And you can get even more practice with math patterns with our Ice Pop Patterns Pack!